top of page

 MOUTH BREATHING

 Breathing is one of the most important functions our body performs, and most of the time the act of breathing is mostly subconscious.
-One of the key priorities or a myofunctional therapist is ensuring that a patient has nasal patency.
+One of the key priorities or a myofunctional therapist is ensuring that a patient has the ability to breathe through the nose.
 One can go without food for months, without water for weeks, but lack of oxygen precipitates death in a few minutes.
 So what does proper oral resting posture have to do with nasal breathing?
 When the tongue and lips are in an incorrect rest posture, one’s ability to breathe is impaired.
 A myofunctional therapist, should educate their patients that a patent airway is achieved through nasal breathing only when the tongue is properly placed on the roof of the mouth.

 HABIT ELIMINATION